Macintosh LC II: Hardware

-Front view of the manual-inject (left) and auto-inject (right) bezels of two LC IIs, the older right bezel featured the horizontal indentation aligning with the floppy drive which was a defining characteristic of the Snow White design language.
+Front view of the manual-eject (left) and auto-eject (right) bezels of two LC IIs, the older right bezel featured the horizontal indentation aligning with the floppy drive, which was a defining characteristic of the Snow White design language.

 Case: The LC II retains its predecessor's pizza box form factor.
-The design was updated during the LC II's production run when the auto-inject floppy drive was substituted for a manual-inject unit, while the revised front bezel no longer featured the horizontal indentation aligning with the floppy drive, a defining characteristic of the Snow White design language.
+The design was updated during the LC II's production run when the auto-eject floppy drive was substituted for a manual-eject unit, while the revised front bezel no longer featured the horizontal indentation aligning with the floppy drive, a defining characteristic of the Snow White design language.

 Logic board: The LC II retains much of the original LC's logic board design, including a 16-bit data path and a 10 MB memory limit.
 These limitations limited the machine's ability to take full advantage of the 68030 CPU.

 Storage: The LC II shipped with one floppy drive as standard, with options for 40 or 80 MB hard drives.
 While the original LC had two internal floppy drive connectors, the LC II has one.
 About 5% of the LC units sold had two floppy drives, and internal hard disks were becoming common by 1992, so the second connector was removed.

 Video: The LC II's logic board has one video RAM slot, which is filled with a 256 KB SIMM as standard; the high-end configuration was shipped with a 512 KB SIMM instead.
 VRAM SIMMs from the original LC are supported in the LC II.

 Upgrades: Apple sold a $599 upgrade kit that replaced the LC II's logic board with that of the LC III.